Realtime API

 ```

-### Establishing Connection
+### Establishing the connection

 ```python theme={null}

-realtime_client = await RealtimeClient.connect(
+realtime = await RealtimeClient.connect(

 api_key=client.api_key,